 My 20 month old son currently carries it here and there around the house to sit down and make music.
 There is not a day that passed that he did not hit on it.

 Haba Music Set

 This variety of musical instruments set in the appropriate size for a 1 year old is perfect.
-They can explore how various instruments make a different sound and make up their version of music.
+They can explore how various instruments make different sounds and make up their version of music.

-Montessori toys for 1 year old in UK
+Montessori toys for 1 year old – UK

 Single Shape Puzzles